chris-branch/kong-dnsbug-2/README.md

 ## Analysis

-The instance is of Kong is configured with single route (`/example`) whose target points `https://www.example.com`.
+The instance of Kong is configured with a single route (`/example`) whose target points to `https://www.example.com`.
 The configuration also runs an instance of CoreDNS to provide custom DNS resolution.
-The custom DNS resolution forwards to Google DNS, but configures caching such that the maximum TTL value is 11, and TTL will sometimes be 0 in order simulate Route53 and Azure DNS resolution in a more controlled environment.
+The custom DNS resolution forwards to Google DNS, but configures caching such that the maximum TTL value is 11, and the resolver will sometimes return TTL = 0 in order simulate Route53 and Azure DNS resolution in a more controlled environment.
 With DNS caching of 11 seconds, Kong will initially requery every 11 seconds.
 It will eventually get TTL = 0, which causes Kong to put the target into a special mode where it will requery every 60 seconds.
-Eventually, it will receive a non-zero TTL value which briefly causes Kong to mark the target unhealthy and then healthy again.
-During the brief time, any requests that attempt to hit that endpoint will result in a 503 error.
-Note that the cache time of 11 was intentionally selected so that it's NOT periodic with Kong's 60-second timer, so that Kong will receive both zero and non-zero TTL values from the DNS resolver over time).
+Eventually, it will receive a non-zero TTL value again which briefly causes Kong to mark the target unhealthy and then healthy.
+During the brief time when the target is unhealthy, any requests that attempt to use that endpoint will result in a 503 error.
+Note that the DNS cache time of 11 seconds was intentionally selected so that it's NOT periodic with Kong's 60-second timer, so that Kong will receive both zero and non-zero TTL values from the DNS resolver over time.

-If open a shell inside the Kong container, you can check the current ttl returned by the DNS resolver as follows:
+If you open a shell inside the Kong container, you can check the current TTL returned by the DNS resolver as follows:

 ```
 # dig example.com